Russia labels media outlet, 2 rights groups 'foreign agents'

 Two other news outlets shut down after authorities accused them of links to “undesirable” organizations.

-Human rights groups have faced similar pressure, with at least two disbanding themselves in recent months in an effort to avoid further crackdown.
+Human rights groups in Russia have faced similar pressure, with at least two disbanding themselves in recent months to avoid a further crackdown.

-The Kremlin has denied that it is stifling media freedoms and insists that the “foreign agent” designation doesn’t bar outlets from operating.
+The Kremlin, however, has denied that it is stifling media freedoms and insists that the “foreign agent” designation doesn’t bar outlets from operating.

 OVD-Info operates as a legal aid group as well, dispatching lawyers to help detained protesters at police stations and in courts.
 Just last week, the group was awarded the Civil Rights Defender of the Year award in Sweden.